Radiological Dispersal Devices (RDD) / Dirty Bombs

 How will health care workers be protected?

-- Medical Management of Radiological Casualties Handbook, Online Third Edition [895 KB PDF, 57 pages].
-Military Medical Operations Office, Armed Forces Radiobiology Research Institute, (2010, June).
+- Medical Management of Radiological Casualties Handbook, Online Fourth Edition.
+Military Medical Operations Office, Armed Forces Radiobiology Research Institute, (2013, July).
 A supplement to the Medical Effects of Ionizing Radiation Course, offered by the US Department of Defense for training health-care professionals in the management of uncontrolled ionizing radiation exposure.

 - Initial Management of Irradiated or Radioactively Contaminated Personnel [4 MB PDF, 40 pages].
 US Department of the Navy, Bureau of Medicine and Surgery, (2003, September 26).
 Provides direction to the Medical Department, civilian medical personnel of the naval services and Navy and Marine Corps commands for the initial exposure assessment, management, and treatment of individuals who are irradiated or externally or internally radioactively contaminated.